iTh1nk/covid19-react-spring/README.md

 * In order to easily switch between multi-language, all texts are stored in a ***.json*** file since there are only few texts needed in this app;
 * React hook ***useContext*** is used to physically switch between languages;
 * ~~This app hasn't include back-end authentication, instead, react handles admin page access by using short token and creating variable in local storage which will be removed after 1 hour;~~
-* JWT has been implemented to this app.
+* JWT has been implemented.